-Holding the immigrant's investment in escrow pending I-526 petition approval does not violate the USCIS requirements that the investor's funds remain at risk and be sustained.274 However, after the I-526 is approved, the funds must be released to the NCE, which in turn must deploy the investment funds - debt or equity - in the JCE.
+Holding the immigrant's investment in escrow pending I-526 petition approval does not violate the USCIS requirements that the investor's funds remain at risk and be sustained.
+However, after the I-526 is approved, the funds must be released to the NCE, which in turn must deploy the investment funds - debt or equity - in the JCE.
 Otherwise, the investment will violate the "at risk" requirement.

-Although escrow of the investment provides a marketing advantage, some Regional Centers, especially those with a successful track record of EB-5 projects, do not offer an escrow, and instead provide for funds to be immediately released to the NCE for use by the JCE in the project.
+Although escrow of the investment provides a marketing advantage, the growing trend is not to offer an escrow.
+Some Regional Centers, especially those with a successful track record of EB-5 projects, provide for funds to be immediately released to the NCE for use by the JCE in the project.
 Some developers and Regional Centers take the position that escrow is unnecessary.
 They seek to convince the investors that it is in their mutual best interest to start construction of the project as soon as possible in order to catch a strong market, reduce carry costs, and create jobs within strict USCIS time limits.

 These Centers rely upon their history of successfully completed projects in which an extremely high percentage of investor petitions have been approved by USCIS.
-Examples of Regional Centers that do not offer an escrow include American Life and EB5 Capital.275 Another large fund that does not hold investors' funds in escrow is USIF, which apparently has funded the largest volume of EB-5 capital transactions since its inception in 2010.
-These
+Examples of Regional Centers that do not offer an escrow include American Life and EB5 Capital.
+285 Another large fund that does not hold investors' funds in escrow is USIF, which apparently has funded the largest volume of EB-5 capital transactions since its inception in 2010.
+These Regional Centers commit to promptly return each investor's contribution if his I-526 petition is denied.
+286